teracow/googliser/README.md

 **Known Issues:**

 - (2016-06-08) Script is ignoring the set failure-limit due to the new concurrency code inserted yesterday.
 Hoping to fix that today.
-- Display output during download needs to be a little more sensible.
-Still using the test program's output.
 - 'quiet' mode has not been enabled yet.
 This will supress display output.
 Low on my list but I'll correct this soon.

 ---